andreinitescu/XFItemsControl/README.md

 # Is this production ready?

-Yes, if you don't need to update the items source :).
+I think so, if you don't need to update the items source :).
 Current implementation does not check and subscribe to observable collection.
 The other issue might be with the initial rendering I mentioned in point #2 in previous section.
 But if you explicitly set a `ItemsLayout` template, it works.